Whimsy Stick

 What actually produces tired

 When an owner tells me they’ve tried everything and the dog still won’t settle, the first thing I ask is: are you resolving the drive, or are you just activating it more?
-More fetch, more running, more stimulation — that’s usually more activation.
-The answer to how to tire out a high energy dog is almost always the same: they need intensity-based drive play, not more distance or time.
+More fetch, more running, more stimulation, that’s usually more activation.
 Resolution requires completing the sequence.
 That’s a completely different thing.

 How to Tire Out a High Energy Dog: What the Right Toys Actually Do

 The best toys for hyperactive dogs share four characteristics that passive toys, fetch, and steady walking don’t.
-These four characteristics are exactly what separates a tool that actually answers how to tire out a high energy dog from one that keeps them occupied without resolving anything.
+These four characteristics are what separates a tool that actually produces calm from one that keeps them occupied without resolving anything.
 Each one matters.

 🎯